Wildlander-mod/Support/Docs/SSEFAQ.md

 ## How do I start the main quest?

 Kill a dragon.
-Make sure you’re set as Dragonborn in the Ultimate Skyrim MCM.

 ----------

-## Why can't I obtain the dragonstone?
+## Why Can't I obtain the dragonstone?

 This quest is auto completed when you kill a dragon.